 If you supply multiple filtering criteria, then the corresponding chart shows

-only the time series that meet all of the criteria, a logical
+only the time series that meet all criteria, a logical

 The following screenshot shows the known filter-by labels for a specific metric:

-!=, you can create a filter string like
+us-central1-a, or you can create a filter string that begins with

-!=~, then enter a RE2 regular expression as the value.
+!=~, then enter a RE2 regular expression into the Value field and click Done.
 For example, the regular expression

 You can specify multiple filter criteria, and you can use the same label

 multiple times.
-This lets you specify a filter for a range of values.
-To add
+These capabilities let you specify a filter for a range of

 strings to show only “a” zones in the US:

 The section covers how to display the selected data by setting the aggregation fields.
-Aggregation consists of alignment of data points and the combining different time series together.
+Aggregation consists of alignment of data points within a time series, and combining different time series together.
 For a detailed explanation of aggregation, see Filtering and aggregation: manipulating time series.

-- For information on view options, including outlier mode, see Setting View Options.
+- For information on view options, including outlier mode, see Set View Options.

-- For more information about interacting with the chart itself, see Exploring charted data.
+- For more information about interacting with the chart itself, see Explore charted data.

 You can reduce the amount of data returned for a metric by combining different time series.
 To combine multiple time series, you typically specify a grouping and a function.
 Grouping is done by label values.
-The function defines how all time series within a group are combined into a new time series.
+The function defines how all time-series data within a group are combined into a new time series.

 When you add the first label, the following occurs:

 - An Aggregator is selected.
-The selected function is determined by the type of data being displayed; however, you can change this function.
+The type of data being displayed determines the default aggregator; however, you can change this function.